GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index.md

   ![Import the data action](images/4AImportDataActions.png "Import the data action")

-6. Select the GC-User-Presence-Update.custom.json file and associate it with the **Update Genesys Cloud User Presence** integration that you created in the [Add a web services data actions integration](#add-a-web-services-data-actions-integration "Goes to the Add a web services data actions integration section") section, and then click **Import Action**.
+6. Select the GC-User-Presence-Update.custom.json file and associate it with the **Update Genesys Cloud User Presence** integration that you created in the [Add two Genesys Cloud data action integrations](#add-two-genesys-cloud-data-action-integrations "Goes to the Add two Genesys Cloud data action integrations section") section, and then click **Import Action**.

   ![Import the Update Genesys Cloud User Presence data action](images/4BImportFindTeamsUserIdDataAction2.png "Import the Get Genesys Cloud User Presence data action")